- 2 Bedrooms

 Have a Budget

 Many rental properties are presented with a price range.
 Confirm the price for your preferred stay.
 It may be at the top end of the range.
 Ensure that you get cost-sharing commitments from company well before reserving a pricey rental property.
 A single member of your family must be given the task of getting contributions and acknowledging responsibility for the entire rental cost at time of reservation.

 What property features is the group looking for?
 Do you only desire a rental home with a swimming pool, hot tub or beach volleyball court?
 Does the property need to be beachfront, the downtown area, or in close proximity to night life?
 Are bedsheets offered with the rental, or do you need to take your own?
 Create a list of priority conveniences to facilitate filter your search.

 Grandparents will appreciate you for not reserving a stairs-access-only condominium on the Third floor.
 If wheel chair entry, elevators, pool lifts or other specialized equipment is necessary, factor that into your search.
 Nearly all vacation rental listings include a list of amenities.

 Are you or other individuals in the party travelling with a pup?
 While many vacation rentals allow canine companions, rules and fees fluctuate per rental.
 A number of constraints may possibly dismiss a potential vacation property.
 Don't forget to read descriptions and contracts carefully.
 Extra charges may apply when pets are included.
 Ask questions *prior to* you book!

 .
 Besides Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Hilton Head local vacation homes" for local property management companies.
 Local companies will often have a unique selection of vacation homes daily and weekly.

 Negotiate the Price

-Re-read the description to be sure the property has everything you need.
-If something is missing, the vacation rental management company may know of comparable homes that fit your desires and budget..
+Re-read the description to ensure that the vacation home has everything you need.
+If it is lacking, the rental management company may know of very similar homes that fit your preferences and budget..

 - Telephone service